Fall 2021 Computer Science 25300 / 35300 & Statistics 27700

 This course is an introduction to key mathematical concepts at the heart of machine learning.
 The focus is on matrix methods and statistical models and features real-world applications ranging from classification and clustering to denoising and recommender systems.
-Mathematical topics covered include linear equations, regression, regularization, the singular value decomposition, iterative optimization algorithms, and probabilistic models.
-Machine learning topics include the LASSO, support vector machines, kernel methods, clustering, dictionary learning, neural networks, and deep learning.
+Mathematical topics covered include linear equations, matrix rank, subspaces, regression, regularization, the singular value decomposition, and iterative optimization algorithms.
+Machine learning topics include least squares classification and regression, ridge regression, principal components analysis, principal components regression, kernel methods, matrix completion, support vector machines, clustering, stochastic gradient descent, neural networks, and deep learning.
 Students are expected to have taken a course in calculus and have exposure to numerical computing (e.g. Matlab, Python, Julia, or R).
 Knowledge of linear algebra and statistics is not assumed.

 Appropriate for graduate students or advanced undergraduates.
 This course could be used as a precursor to TTIC 31020, “Introduction to Machine Learning” or CSMC 35400.